syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:contenttype}

-It is used to set the content type of the player such as video or audio.
+Sets the content type of the player such as video or audio.